...And Out Come the Wolves: Reception and legacy

 On May 21, 2021, it was announced that Lavasock Records is releasing a tribute album titled ...And Out Come the Lawsuits featuring Link 80, Sarchasm, Omnigone, Flying Raccoon Suit, Little Debbie & The Crusaders and Stay Wild.

 Professional wrestler Dori Prange came up with her in-ring name, Ruby Riott, from the song "Ruby Soho".
 Prange lost the rights to the name after her release from the WWE in June 2021 however thanks to Lars Frederiksen, who hosts a wrestling podcast, she now wrestles under the name of Ruby Soho.
+During a retrospective review of the album in 2025 by Grammys.com they dubbed the album "A Definitive Punk Portrait."

+The album has directly inspired the upcoming film And Out Comes The Wolf.